Marissa Licursi Honored as a Rising Star by Consulting Magazine

 I take pride in putting into practice what I’ve been taught practically my entire life, which is, ‘if you’re going to commit, commit full force.’
 Success for anyone doesn’t happen overnight, of course – it’s a result of being consistently determined and thoughtful, day in and day out.
 This mindset is what has allowed me to stay committed to delivering the best output possible for every client, and what helps in maintaining that mindset is being surrounded by a team of colleagues who share in that mindset as well.

-Marissa Licursi, Senior Manager at Stax, has recently been honored by Consulting Magazine as one of the 2024 Rising Stars of the Profession for Excellence in Client Service.
+Marissa Licursi, Director at Stax, has recently been honored by Consulting Magazine as one of the 2024 Rising Stars of the Profession for Excellence in Client Service.
 Marissa is a leading figure in buy- and sell-side engagements and growth-strategy development for various private equity clients and their portfolio companies.
 With expertise in enterprise software, cloud services, infrastructure, cybersecurity, and B2B software, she consistently oversees and manages 25+ enterprise software engagements annually.

 Along with her nomination, Marissa was asked several questions by Consulting Magazine—these are her responses: